comtom/blog/_posts/2014-04-03-migrating-mssql-to-pdo.md

 The new php version performance is quite good, I haven't measure it properly, but general server usage metrics are lower than before and the amount of hits and userbase are the same that before.

 ## Code
 Yes, finally the most interesting part.
 This code is licenced under GPL v3.
-Use it, and hack it, it would be nice to see more changes or improvements.
+Use it, and hack it, would be nice to see more changes or improvements.
 Any comment would be great too.
+Feel free to leave them at the comments form at the bottom.

 {% highlight php %}
 <?php